Streaming binary logs

 validate-3-panel.png

-In normal operations, this will run every time the merge query completes successfully, but it can be started manually by selecting it in the Query Monitor and clicking the Start button.
+In normal operation, this validation query runs whenever the merge query completes successfully, but it can be started manually by selecting it in the Query Monitor and clicking the Start button.
+If you've already run the merge query, this validation query will start when you save it.

 After it runs, the data will no longer be in yesterday's intraday table, but only in historical.
-Since data is cached, you'll need to restart your Code Studios (you may see an exception in the Code Studio looking at the intraday data as it's deleted).
+Since data is cached, you'll need to restart your Code Studios (you'll see an exception in any Code Studio looking at the intraday data when it's deleted).